What About The Rain?

 The Local Way

 Number 3: Don't skip out on your plans; grab an umbrella and go.
 Do as the locals do and still go (unless it is a significant event).
-If this sounds like something you are up to, put on your slippers (flip-flops), grab an umbrella, and head out the door.
-Click here for some Things To Do.
+If this sounds like something you are up to, put on your slippers (flip-flops), grab the umbrella from our vacation rental home, and head out the door.
+Click here for Things To Do with your umbrella in tow.

-If you still aren't up for venturing out in the rain, keep reading...
+If you aren't quite up for venturing out in the rain, keep reading...

 Seek Out Sheltered Fun